 Access to justice: A number of OGP members have put forward people-centered justice commitments to address barriers and systemic problems.

-Examples include ones to increase citizens' legal empowerment in South Africa and Mongolia by improving transparency around legal processes.

-Others endeavour to increase access to legal aid like those advanced by the United States, Indonesia, The Republic of North Macedonia, and Albania, while others improve or streamline justice processes like in Bulgaria.
+Examples include ones to increase citizens' legal empowerment in South Africa and Mongolia by improving transparency around legal processes.118 Others endeavour to increase access to legal aid like those advanced by the United States, Indonesia, The Republic of North Macedonia, and Albania, while others improve or streamline justice processes like in Bulgaria.119 Such commitments demonstrate the power of OGP's global platform and domestically-owned action plans to improve legal outcomes for citizens.